preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-published-processes/index.rst

-Working with published processes in Omnia 7.0
+Working with published processes in Omnia v7
 =======================================================

+This page describes how working with published processes works in Omnia 7.0 and later.

 The Published tab lists the latest edition of all published processes from this Processes library.